datastackacademy/deb-intro/deb/ch1/ep2/README.md

 Hopefully by now everyone has at least the Python portion of your development environment set up.
 Try downloading one of the above notebooks and make sure that you can open them locally in Jupyter (run `jupyter-lab` first).
 There is no additional setup needed for viewing the notebooks for this episode, and each of them will walk you through the concepts with code examples.

-This episode looks in a bit more detail at the datatypes you will use most commonly as a data engineer, and also further explore using functions in Python.
+This episode looks in a bit more detail at the data types you will use most commonly as a data engineer, and also further explore using functions in Python.
 We will walk through the notebooks together in class.

 ## Collection data types

-Python comes with four built-in collection datatypes: lists, tuples, sets, and dictionaries.
+Python comes with four built-in collection data types: lists, tuples, sets, and dictionaries.
 First we will take a look at the list type.

 ### Lists